State of knowledge

 ProCall DataCenter

-• Installation of the UCServer (in the identical version).
+• Installing the UCServer (in the identical version).

-Caution: Cancel the "estos UCServer - Setup" that starts automatically at the end of the installation in the first dialog.
+Attention: Cancel the "estos UCServer - Setup" automatically started at the end of the installation in the first dialogue.

 • Restore the backed up folders in <ucserver-rootdirectory>

-• Restore additional adjustments made in the service definitions
+• Restore additional customisations made in the service definitions

 • Restoring the registry entries